figuren-theater/gatherpress-statistics/README.md

 ## Description

-The GatherPress Statistics block is a powerful analytics tool designed for GatherPress event management.
-It provides statistics about your GatherPress events, venues, and topics with intelligent caching for optimal performance and a modular architecture that lets you control exactly which statistics are available.
+The GatherPress Statistics block is a powerful tool  to provide statistics about your GatherPress events, venues, and topics with intelligent caching for optimal performance and a modular architecture that lets you control exactly which statistics are available.

 ### Key Features: